Zero-Shot Reinforcement Learning from Low Quality Data: Implementation Details

 \subsubsection{Architecture}

-The forward-backward architecture described below follows the original implementation by \cite{touati2022does} exactly, other than the batch size which we reduce from 1024 to 512.
+The forward-backward architecture described below follows the implementation by \cite{touati2022does} exactly, other than the batch size which we reduce from 1024 to 512.
 We did this to reduce the computational expense of each run without limiting performance.
 The hyperparameter study in Appendix J of \cite{touati2022does} shows this choice is unlikely to affect FB performance.
-We summarise their implementation here for the reader's benefit.
-Hyperparameters are reported in Table \ref{table: fb hyperparameters}.
+All other hyperparameters are reported in Table \ref{table: fb hyperparameters}.

 \textbf{Forward Representation $F(s, a, z)$}.
 The input to the forward representation $F$ is always preprocessed.
-State-action pairs $(s, a)$ and state-task pairs $(s, z)$ have their own preprocessors $P_F^1$ and $P_F^2$. $P_F^1$ and $P_F^2$ are feedforward MLPs that embed their inputs into a 512-dimensional space.
-These embeddings are concatenated and passed through a third feedforward MLP $F$ which outputs a $d$-dimensional vector, where $d$ is our final latent dimension.
+State-action pairs $(s, a)$ and state-task pairs $(s, z)$ have their own preprocessors which are feedforward MLPs that embed their inputs into a 512-dimensional space.
+These embeddings are concatenated and passed through a third feedforward MLP $F$ which outputs a $d$-dimensional embedding vector.
+Note: the forward representation $F$ is identical to $\psi$ used by USF so their implementations are identical (see Table \ref{table: fb hyperparameters}).

-\textbf{Backward Representation $B(s)$.} The backward representation $B$ is a feedforward MLP that takes a state as input and outputs an $L2$-normalised, $d$-dimensional latent embedding.
+\textbf{Backward Representation $B(s)$.} The backward representation $B$ is a feedforward MLP that takes a state as input and outputs a $d$-dimensional embedding vector.

 \textbf{Actor $\pi(s, z)$.} Like the forward representation, the inputs to the policy network are similarly preprocessed.
-State-action pairs $(s, a)$ and state-task pairs $(s, z)$ have their own preprocessors $P_{\pi}^1$ and $P_{\pi}^2$. $P_{\pi}^1$ and $P_{\pi}^2$ are feedforward MLPs that embed their inputs into a 512-dimensional space.
+State-action pairs $(s, a)$ and state-task pairs $(s, z)$ have their own preprocessors which feedforward MLPs that embed their inputs into a 512-dimensional space.
 These embeddings are concatenated and passed through a third feedforward MLP which outputs a $a$-dimensional vector, where $a$ is the action-space dimensionality.
-A Tanh activation is used on the last layer to normalise their scale.
+A \texttt{Tanh} activation is used on the last layer to normalise their scale.
 As per \cite{fujimoto2019}'s recommendations, the policy is smoothed by adding Gaussian noise $\sigma$ to the actions during training.
+Note the actors used by FB and USFs are identical (see Table \ref{table: fb hyperparameters}).

-\textbf{Misc.} Layer normalisation \citep{ba2016layer} and Tanh activations are used in the first layer of all MLPs to standardise the inputs.
+\textbf{Misc.} Layer normalisation \citep{ba2016layer} and \texttt{Tanh} activations are used in the first layer of all MLPs to standardise the inputs.